This statement applies to Enra Specialist Finance Ltd and its subsidiaries (referred to in this statement as ‘The Group’).

 The Group maintains a whistleblowing policy, corporate & social responsibility policy and diversity & equality policies.
 The remuneration policy, which provides for fair and transparent methods for existing and prospective staff pay, is subject to oversight by a Board through a Remuneration Committee.
 The Group has embedded its culture and values through both a code of conduct and regular training and values are an integral part of the appraisal process.

-The Group has appointed the CFO as the Slavery Compliance Officer, to whom all concerns regarding modern slavery should be addressed, and who will then undertake relevant action with regard to the Group obligations in this regard.
+The Group has appointed the Chief Operating Officer as the Slavery Compliance Officer, to whom all concerns regarding modern slavery should be addressed, and who will then undertake relevant action with regard to the Group obligations in this regard.

-This statement has been signed by Emily Gestetner, Group Chief Financial Officer, and approved by Enra Specialist Finance Ltd Board of Directors.
+This statement has been signed by Stephen Hogg, Chief Operating Officer, and approved by Enra Specialist Finance Ltd Board of Directors.